1 city, 1 voting place: Kentucky braces for lines in primary

 Richard Beliles, Common Cause Kentucky board chairman, said offering “so few polling places for the primary is irresponsible and unacceptable, and sadly it was avoidable.”

 Georgia delayed its primary twice to give election officials more time to prepare, sending absentee ballot applications to every active registered voter in the state.
-That wasn’t enough.
-When Georgia held its primary June 9, metro Atlanta voters waited up to 10 hours.
+But that wasn’t enough.
+When Georgia held its primary June 9, metro Atlanta voters had waits of up to 10 hours.
 As in Milwaukee and Philadelphia, many of the lines were concentrated in minority communities, sparking objections from voting rights advocates.

 Even in Nevada, where absentee ballots were sent to every registered voter for the June 9 primary, large-scale consolidation caused problems.
 The last voter in Las Vegas to cast a ballot did so at 3 a.m., eight hours after polls were supposed to close.